slemus9/HoTTEST-Summer-School/Agda/Exercises/03-Exercises-Worked.lagda.md

 glue-ℕ Q q0 qsuc zero = q0
 glue-ℕ Q q0 qsuc (suc n) = qsuc n
 ```
-Whenever our two-argument type family H (which is meant to represent `_≤₁_`) satisfies a certain diagonal condition, we can glue certain data together.
+Whenever a two-argument type family `H` over the natural numbers (which is meant to represent `_≤₁_`) satisfies a certain diagonal condition, we can glue certain data together.

 This is what's going on "in general" with the is-minimal-element-suc proof.
 ```agda